‘These are people’: Protesters gather at Echo Park Lake to stop clearing of homeless encampment

 Sky5 was overhead just after 8 a.m. as a group of people were marching along a nearby street and a crowd was still gathered at Glendale and Park.
 Within the crowd were people holding signs defending the local homeless population.

 “These are people.
-And they are our neighbors,” said a woman named Ashley, who lives in the area.
+And they are our neighbors,” said a woman named Ashley Ryan, who lives in the area.
 “The way we have treated this community is horrendous.
 These people deserve love and compassion… and we have the audacity to tell them to get out?
 Absolutely not.”

 On social media, photos surfaced showing activists marching along Sunset Boulevard.
 Freelance journalist Sean Edwards posted images to Twitter showing dozens of people gathered outside the Echo Park office of City Councilmember Mitch O’Farrell, who represents the 13th District, which includes East Hollywood, Silver Lake and Echo Park.